borenstein-lab/MetaLAFFA/README.md

 `final_output_directory`: Where to write the final, desired output files once the pipeline is finished.

 `tmp_dir`: Where to write the intermediate files that are generated during some steps of the pipeline but are not kept after the step is done running.
-By default this is `/tmp/`, which will use local storage on a cluster node, because this will be faster for file reading and writing.
-However, these intermediate files can be very large (they usually include uncompressed versions of the eventual output for a step) and if you have limited local storage on each cluster node, you may want to change this to process intermediate files in the metaLAFFA directory by setting it tot `./`.
+By default this is `/tmp/` (which, if running on a cluster, will use local storage because this will be faster for file reading and writing.
+However, these intermediate files can be very large and if you have limited local storage on individual cluster nodes, you may want to change this to process intermediate files in the metaLAFFA directory by setting it to `./`).

 ##### config/operation.py

 This submodule defines global settings that metaLAFFA uses during pipeline operation.
 These include whether output files should be compressed, the naming convention for the different types of paired and unpaired FASTQ files, the host database to use for filtering, the target database to use for mapping reads to genes, the file to use for mapping genes to orthologs, the file to use for aggregating orthologs to higher-level functional groupings, and the locations of executables for programs that are used by multiple steps in the pipeline (i.e. Python and Java executables).
 Some parameters that you may want to change include:

 `sample_list`: The location of a list of sample IDs that tell metaLAFFA which samples to annotate.
 By default, metaLAFFA will annotate all samples it finds in the initial data directory whose file names match the expected pattern (e.g. <sample_id>.R1.fastq.gz for a forward read FASTQ).
 Providing a list of samples will limit metaLAFFA to only annotate those samples.
-This may be useful if you want to prioritiate the annotation of specific samples and annotate them first or just annotate samples in batches generally.
+This may be useful if you want to prioritize the annotation of specific samples and annotate them first or just annotate samples in batches generally.

 `fastq_types`: The mapping between the types of FASTQs (i.e. forward paired-reads, reverse paired-reads, and singleton reads) and the expected file name pattern. metaLAFFA will look for samples in the initial data directory that follow the pattern `<sample_id>.<type_id>.fastq.gz`, and you can use this configuration setting to alter the `type_id` that metaLAFFA will accept.